Asabeneh/30-Days-Of-JavaScript/readMe.md

 'Finland'
 'JavaScript is a beautiful programming language'
 'I love teaching'
-'I hope you are enjoying the first day'`We can also create a string using a backtick` ;('A string could be just as small as one character as big as many pages')
+'I hope you are enjoying the first day'
+`We can also create a string using a backtick`
+('A string could be just as small as one character as big as many pages')
 ```

 ### Booleans